 This large, landmark monument near the National Gallery of Canada pays tribute to Canada’s peacekeepers, who have served in numerous multinational operations around the world.
 It also recognizes the diplomatic efforts of Lester B. Pearson to help resolve the 1950s Suez Crisis, for which he received the Nobel Peace Prize in 1957.

 Created by a team from British Columbia, including sculptor Jack Harman, the monument has been a frequent location for public events, including an annual ceremony on or close to National Peacekeepers’ Day (August 9).
-At the moment, events may be curtailed or cancelled due to the COVID-19 pandemic.

 Tip: Position your camera to capture the Peace Tower, the National Gallery of Canada or Notre Dame Cathedral in the background.